dartsim/dart/docs/readthedocs/tutorials/biped.md

 }
 ```

-Here we increase the vertical distance between the child body node and
+Here we increase the vertical distance between the child BodyNode and
 the joint by 0.1m to give some space between the skateboard and the
 left foot.
 Now you can merge the skateboard and the biped using this new Euler
 joint by